Ready to take your small business to the next level?!

 Because it’s such an extensive list of reports, we won’t dive deep into each of them.
 We’ll only have a quick look at the most important ones for your business.

-- Overview – The overview report gives you a compact perspective into your site’s visitors.
+- Overview – The overview report gives you a compact perspective on your site’s visitors.
 You can see the number of users, unique users, sessions, page views, bounce rate, and more.
 Information about language, demographics, devices used, etc., are also available here.

 - Active Users – This report gives you stats about the number of unique users who have visited your site over various time periods – 1 day, 7 days, 14 days, and 28 days.
 It’s mostly used to understand the success of promotional campaigns while they’re running.